starlalu/formBuilder/README.md

    5.Based on the Database relation make laravel eloquent relation

-   6.Check Whether the possibilities for using common functionality from frontend /Backend
+   6.Check Whether the possibilities for using common functionality in frontend /Backend

    ### Most Liked